accessibility-luxembourg/accessibilite.public.lu/content/en/news/2024-01-26-charge-dispro.md

 </figure>
 <p>Other, less frequently mentioned issues relate to search features, old content, links with irrelevant titles, poorly formatted lists and headings, videos without captions or text transcripts, and unidentified language changes.</p>
 <h4>Fewer claims for disproportionate burden: good news?</h4>
 <p>In 2021, two-thirds of sites and apps that submitted an accessibility statement mentioned one or more disproportionate burdens.
-This rate has fallen sharply to just one third of declarations in 2023.
-Although this change is to be welcomed a priori, and would suggest that measures have been taken to remedy certain cases that were considered too difficult to deal with at the time, the most likely explanation is undoubtedly to be found in the more representative number of declarations, which has almost quadrupled in the space of three years, rising from 118 to 418 by the end of 2023.</p>
+This rate has fallen sharply to just one third of statements in 2023.
+Although this change is to be welcomed a priori, and would suggest that measures have been taken to remedy certain cases that were considered too difficult to deal with at the time, the most likely explanation is undoubtedly to be found in the more representative number of statements, which has almost quadrupled in the space of three years, rising from 118 to 418 by the end of 2023.</p>
 <h4>A point of methodology</h4>
 <p>Any public sector body that publishes a website or mobile app must publish an accessibility statement and inform the Information and Press Service.
 It is on this basis that we produced this article, but not only.
-A crawler went through all the sites listed in the SIP inventory to check for any declarations that had not been sent to us, in order to obtain the most up-to-date results.</p>
+A crawler went through all the sites listed in the SIP inventory to check for statements that had not been sent to us, in order to obtain the most up-to-date results.</p>
 <aside class="more">
     <h5>To find out more (XLSX format)</h5>
     <ul>